 - 4.1 Where pupils of compulsory school age are recorded as absent, the register must show whether the absence is authorised or unauthorised. - 4.2 Absence can only be authorised by the headteacher/principal/principal/principal and cannot be authorised by parents.
-All absences will be treated as unauthorised unless a satisfactory explanation for the pupil's absence has been received. - 4.3 Parents must advise the school by telephone or by emailing - [attendance@healdplace.manchester.sch.uk](mailto:attendance@healdplace.manchester.sch.uk), on the first day of absence and provide the school with an expected date of return.
-This should be followed up in the form of a written note from the parent/carer, though verbal explanations may be acceptable where this is considered appropriate. - 4.4 Absence will be categorised as follows:
+All absences will be treated as unauthorised unless a satisfactory explanation for the pupil's absence has been received. - 4.3 Parents must advise the school by telephone, email or school spider message on or before the first day of absence and provide the school with an expected date of return.

-4.4.1 Illness Appropriate evidence of medical appointments or illness should be provided, such as an appointment card, prescription, or similar documentation.
-In cases of sickness or stomach-related illness, students should return to school no sooner than 24 hours after the last episode of vomiting or diarrhoea to help prevent the spread of infection.

-4.4.2 Medical/Dental Appointments Parents are advised where possible to make medical and dental appointments outside of the school day.
-Where this is not possible, pupils must attend school for part of the day.
-Parents must show the appointment card to school.

-4.4.3 Other Authorised Circumstances This relates to where there is cause for absence due to exceptional circumstances.

-4.4.4 Suspended or Excluded (No alternative provision made) Exclusion from attending school is counted as an authorised absence.
-The child's class teacher/form tutor/Head of Year will make arrangements for work to be sent home.

-4.4.5 Religious Observance HEALD PLACE PRIMARY SCHOOL acknowledges the multi-faith nature of British society and recognises that on some occasions, religious festivals may fall outside school holiday periods or weekends and this necessitates a consideration by written request by the parent of authorised absence.

-4.4.7 Traveller Absence It is expected that Traveller children, in common with all other children, are to attend school as regularly and as frequently as possible (see Appendix 2)

-4.4.8 Late Arrival Registration begins at 08.40AM, pupils arriving after this time will be marked as present but arriving late (code L).
-The register will close at 09.15AM (no more than thirty minutes after the opening of the register) pupils arriving after the close of register will be recorded as late (code U) this is not authorised.

-On arrival after the close of register, pupils must only enter via the main entrance to ensure that we can be responsible for their health and safety whilst they are in school.
-The absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, attendance at a medical appointment.
-The absence will be recorded as unauthorised if the pupil has arrived late without justifiable cause.
+4.4 Absence will be categorised as follows:

+- 4.4.1 Illness Parents may be asked to provide medical evidence to allow the head teacher to authorise absence where appropriate.
+This will usually be in the form of an appointment card, prescription etc. - 4.4.2 Medical/Dental Appointments Parents are advised where possible to make medical and dental appointments outside of the school day/term time.
+Where this is not possible, pupils should attend school for part of the day.
+Parents must show the appointment card to school. - 4.4.3 Other Authorised Circumstances This relates to where there is cause for absence due to exceptional circumstances. - 4.4.4 Suspended or Excluded (No alternative provision made) Exclusion from attending school is counted as an authorised absence.
+The child's class teacher/Phase leader will make arrangements for work to be sent home. - 4.4.5 Religious Observance Varna Community Primary School acknowledges the multi-faith nature of British society and recognises that on some occasions, religious festivals may fall outside school holiday periods or weekends and this necessitates a consideration via written request by the parent.
+A maximum of 3 days religious observance will be authorized per academic year. - 4.4.6 Traveller Absence It is expected that Traveller children, in common with all other children, are to attend school as regularly and as frequently as possible (see Appendix 2) - 4.4.7 Late Arrival Registration begins at 8:50am, pupils arriving after this time will be marked as present but arriving late (code L).
+The register will close at 9:20am pupils arriving after the close of register will be recorded as late (code U) this is an unauthorised absence.

-4.4.9 Unauthorised absence - Absence will not be authorised unless parents have provided a satisfactory explanation and that it has been accepted as such by the head teacher.
+On arrival parents/carers must wait at the office for a member of staff to sign their child in.
+Children will then be sent / escorted to their classrooms by a member of staff. - 4.4.8 Unauthorised absence - Absence will not be authorised unless parents have provided a satisfactory explanation and that it has been accepted as such by the head teacher. - 4.4.9 A full list of the Department for Education (DfE) Registration Codes can be found in Appendix 1. - 4.5 All requests for leave of absence in term, including holidays, will be responded to in writing within 5 working days.

-Examples of unsatisfactory explanations for absence:

-- Birthday treat.

-- Day trip.

-- Shopping or visit to hairdresser.

-- Over-sleeping.

-- Taking a long week-end.

-- Taking the rest of the day off, before or after a dental or medical appointment.

-- Family celebration.

-4.4.10 A full list of the Department for Education (DfE) Registration Codes can be found in Appendix 1.

-- 4.5 All requests for leave of absence in term, including holidays, will be responded to in writing.
-For all intended and pre-booked leave of absence, a 'notification of unauthorised absence form' must be completed via the main office. - 4.5.1 If a pupil fails to return from a leave of absence and contact with the parents has not been made or received, school may take the pupil off the school's roll in compliance with the Education (Pupil Registration) (England) Regulations 2013.
+- 4.5.1 If a pupil fails to return from a leave of absence and contact with the parents has not been made or received, school may take the pupil off the school's roll in compliance with the Education (Pupil Registration) (England) Regulations 2013.
 This means that the child will lose their school place. - 4.5.2 If the permission to take leave is not granted and the parent takes their child out of school the absence will be unauthorised.
-In such cases the school may request the local authority issue a Penalty Notice or consider other legal sanctions including prosecution in the magistrate's court.
-This will follow Manchester Statutory Action Escalation Pathway
+In such cases parents/carers may be subject to the Manchester Statutory Action Escalation Pathway.
+This may result in a penalty notice / prosecution in the magistrate's court